 Dairy Food Safety Victoria (DFSV) is responsible for regulating the Victorian dairy industry to safeguard public health.

-DFSV derives its regulatory powers from the Dairy Act 2000 (Vic), Food Act 1984 (Vic), Australia New Zealand Food Standards Code, DFSV Code of Practice and licence conditions.
+DFSV derives its regulatory powers from the Dairy Act 2000 (Vic) and the Food Act 1984 (Vic).

 The Victorian dairy industry is an important contributor to the national and state economies, with dairy being Australia’s fourth largest and Victoria’s second largest export.
 Victoria dominates the industry in Australia, with the majority of Australian dairy farms located in Victoria, producing more than 65 per cent of Australia’s milk and accounting for most of its dairy exports.